Polydore Vergil: Gildas …de calamitate, excidio et conquestu Britanniae

 In 1525 Vergil published an edition of Gildas' 6th-century history, De Excidio et Conquestu Britanniae, probably at Antwerp.
 He dedicated it to Cuthbert Tunstall, Bishop of London.
 This was the first critical edition of a British historical text.
 In publishing it, Vergil reflected a growing interest in post-classical texts among German and Italian scholars.
 This interest sprang mainly from self-conscious nationalism which makes it curious at least that a foreigner chose a text about Britain.
 Vergil did, however, have a motive; this project provided a background for his anti-Arthurian position.
 Tunstall supplied one of the source manuscripts (hence the dedication), and the work of editing was undertaken by Vergil and Robert Ridley.
 Their editing was for the most part conscientious, although they rearranged certain words in the interests of clarity, and also suppressed a few anti-clerical passages.

 Dialogus de Prodigiis

 Vergil's Dialogus de Prodigiis was written in 1526–27, and printed in 1531.
 It was dedicated to Francesco Maria, Duke of Urbino.
 This treatise, in three books, takes the form of a Latin dialogue between Vergil and his Cambridge friend Robert Ridley on the subject of the natural and the supernatural, and whether credence should be given to such alleged phenomena as prodigious events and portents.
 The setting for the dialogue is the open air, at Vergil's country house near London.
-Vergil's role is to state the problems and supply the historical illustrations; his friend's to explain, rationalise and depreciate as best he can.
+Vergil's role is to state the problems and supply the historical illustrations; his friend's to explain, rationalise and deprecate as best he can.

 The De Prodigiis also achieved great popularity, and was translated into Italian (1543), English (1546) and Spanish (1550).